Canker Sores - Topic Overview

 see your doctor or dentist.
 He or she may recommend medicines that will help

-the pain caused by your canker sores.
+relieve pain caused by your canker sores.
 Usually these medicines are swished or

 gargled in your mouth, or they are painted on the sore.
 Your doctor may

-(amlexanox) to rub on your canker sore and/or a prescription mouthwash to use.
+steroid cream or paste to rub on your canker sore and/or a prescription mouthwash to use.

 Talk to your doctor if you have a fever, have trouble swallowing,